 How to calculate property taxes in California

 To estimate property taxes in California, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 0.75%, so a property valued at $500,000 would have an estimated annual property tax of $3,750.
+This page applies the state average effective owner-occupied rate of 0.70%, so a home valued at $500,000 produces a baseline annual estimate of $3,500.

 California's Proposition 13 caps assessed-value growth, but local voter-approved assessments often push the effective rate above the 1% base.